Glossary

 Online Bidding Platform

-Online Bidding Platform is a digital system that allows buyers to place bids on motorcycles from remote locations via the internet, competing in real-time or through automated proxy bidding.
-It enables secure transactions, transparent pricing, and access to auction catalogs without attending physical auction events.
+Online Bidding Platform is a digital system that allows buyers to place bids on motorcycles from remote locations via the internet.
+It enables real-time or timed auction participation without attending physical auction events, providing secure payment processing and bid tracking throughout the auction process.

 Opening Bid